mcjars/www/README.md

 ## Features

-- API Ran on Cloudflare Workers
+- API Ran on 4 Hetzner Cloud VMs
 - Installation Instructions for Forge/Fabric/...
 - Use Zips for Forge installations instead of installers
 - Lookup Configs or Jars by dragging them in and comparing